Choose another writer in this calendar: by name: by birthday from the calendar.

 book, entitled L'islam révolutionnaire

-starts in the middle of action:
+starts in the middle of action in a boat on a stormy sea:

 without